Electroweak couplings and LHC constraints on alternative $Z^{\prime}$ models in $E_6$: General expressions

 where $f$ runs over all fermions in the ${\bf 27}$ representation of $E_6$, which is the fundamental representation.
 The chirality projectors are defined as usual \ie $P_{L,R} = (1\pm \gamma^5)/2$ and $f_{L,R}=P_{L,R}f$.
 The chiral charges are $\epsilon_L (f)= Q_k (f_L) $ and $\epsilon_R (f)=- Q_k (f^c_L) $.
 The $U(1)_\kappa$ charges satisfy the $E_6$ normalization condition $\sum_{f\in \mathbf{27}}Q^2_\kappa(f)=3$~(see Table \ref{tab:chiral} in appendix~\ref{sec:tables}).
 As a consequence of this, the electric charge operator $Q_{em}$ is given by

 where $T_3$ is the third component of weak isospin and $Q_Y^{E_6}$ is the $E_6$ normalized SM hypercharge. \\\\ By means of an orthogonal transformation $\mathcal{O}$ we can pass from the gauge interaction basis to the basis in which one of the fields can be identified with the SM hypercharge $B^\mu$ associated with the $U(1)_Y$ symmetry.
-If we define such a rotation through
+If we define such a rotation through~\footnote{ The absence of mixing between $A_{3L}^\mu$ and the other fields is related to the strong constraints on the $Z$ and $Z'$ mixing angle by low energy experiments\cite{Erler:2009jh}, consequently, the only mixing between the hypercharge and $A_{3L}^\mu$ is parametrized by the Weinberg angle $\theta_W$. }

 then the Lagrangian~(\ref{eq:lagrangian}) can be written as

 In order to keep invariant the Lagrangian, the currents must transform with the same orthogonal matrix

 The exact expression for the orthogonal matrix is given in appendix~\ref{sec:rotation}.
 In order to obtain the SM as an effective theory at low energies, the breaking $U_a(1)\otimes U_b(1)\otimes U_c(1) \longrightarrow U(1)_Y$ must take place.
 If so, it is possible to find three real coefficients $k_a$, $k_b$ and $k_c$ such that